czh513/Deep-Fuzzy-Neural-Networks-/README.md

 ## MNIST experiments

 1. Train models: `drake %mnist-models`
-2. Evaluate models: `drake %mnist-results`
+2. Wait until all jobs finish and run evaluation: `drake %mnist-results`
+3. Continue at "Figures and tables" section

 ## CIFAR-10 experiments

 1. Train models: `drake %cifar10-models`
-2. Evaluate models: `drake %cifar10-results`
+2. Wait until all jobs finish and run evaluation: `drake %cifar10-results`
+3. Continue at "Figures and tables" section

 ## Figures and tables in the paper